quesby/quesby-boilerplate/src/content/documentation/api-reference.md

 # API Reference

-This comprehensive API reference covers all available functions, filters, shortcodes, and configuration options in Neutrino.
+This comprehensive API reference covers all available functions, filters, shortcodes, and configuration options in Quesby.

 > **Note**: This is a complete developer reference.
 For quick access, see the [API Cheat Sheet](#api-cheat-sheet) below.